GarrettArm/gnatty/DockerApproach/README.md

     - clone this repo from https://github.com/lsulibraries/Drupal8Scaffoldings
     - install docker app from https://docs.docker.com/docker-for-windows/install/
         - you may need to create a free docker account
+        - "Use linux containers"
         - Hyper-V and Containers must be enabled in your Windows install.
 Docker will attempt to enable them.
+        - you may need to restart your computer.
-        - go to docker toolbar icon, right-click, 'Settings'. in Settings panel, do 'Shared Drive', enable drive sharing on 'C' (or whichever disk you cloned the repo to.
+    - go to docker toolbar icon, right-click, 'Settings'. in Settings panel, do 'Shared Drive', enable drive sharing on the C drive (or whichever drive the repo was cloned to).
 (This setting allows docker access to "Drupal8Scaffoldings" folder, but not any other folder on C.)
-    - open powershell
+    - open gitbash
-        - try 'docker -v' and 'docker-compose -v' to see whether they both installed
+        - try `docker -v` and `docker-compose -v` to see whether they both installed
-        - try 'docker run hello-world' (this will pull an image from the repo & run it)
+        - try `docker run hello-world` (this will pull an image from the repo & run it)

   - osX: